phnx-im/docs/src/spec/authentication_service/connection_establishment.md

 }
 ```

-The `ConnectionEstablishmentPackage` is signed using the initiator's client credential and encrypted under the `ConnectionEncryptionKey` of the connection package of the responder's client.
+The `ConnectionEstablishmentPackage` is signed using the initiator's client credential and encrypted under the `ConnectionEncryptionKey` included in the connection package.

 The receiving client must verify the signature on the package and fetch the AS credential and AS intermediate credential to verify the signature chain from the initiator's client credential to the AS credential.
 The responder can then decide based on the sender's user name (contained in the client credential) if it wants to accept the connection.